soft-matter/trackpy/README.md

 Installation is simple on Windows, OSX, and Linux, even for Python novices.

-To get started with Python on any platform, just download and install [Anaconda](https://store.continuum.io/cshop/anaconda/).
+To get started with Python on any platform, download and install [Anaconda](https://store.continuum.io/cshop/anaconda/).
 It comes with the common scientific Python packages built in.